 - Do you need someone who brings an outside eye and expertise to a wide variety of marketing and branding issues you are struggling with, can turn that insight into a strategy, but then has the resources and capacity to implement the plan?

-- Do you have a specific long-term branding or marketing project that requires a leader with expertise you don’t have in-house?
+- Do you have a specific long-term branding or marketing project that requires a leader with the expertise you don’t have in-house?

 - Do you need someone to lead a cultural transformation to help your business become more brand and marketing focused?